Peter Jones (paediatrician)

 Dr Peter Jones FRCP (born 1937) is a British consultant paediatrician, known for his work in the fields of haemophilia and HIV/AIDS.

 His roles include consultant paediatrician at the Royal Victoria Infirmary, Newcastle upon Tyne; director of the Newcastle Haemophilia Centre; and executive member of the World Federation of Hemophilia.

 In 1981, the Haemophilia Society awarded him their Gold Medal, the Macfarlane Award.
 He is a Fellow of the Royal College of Physicians (FRCP).

+In 1986, he appeared as himself in the Auf Weidersehen, Pet special Educating Oz.

 In September 2016, he appeared in an edition of the BBC Radio 4 programme The Reunion, to discuss contaminated blood products that were used to treat British haemophiliacs.